-Any resident of Sussex County who is a high school graduate or is 18 years of age or older may apply for regular admission to SCCC.
-New Jersey residents who do not live in Sussex County may attend SCCC and receive chargeback assistance through their home counties if the community college in their own county does not offer the program they wish to pursue.
-Students from out-ofcounty may also attend by paying the out-of-county tuition rate.
+Any resident of Sussex County who is a high school graduate or is 18 years of age or older may apply for regular admission to Sussex.
+New Jersey residents who do not live in Sussex County may attend Sussex and receive chargeback assistance through their home counties if the community college in their county does not offer the program they wish to pursue.
+Students from out-of-county may also attend by paying the out-of-county tuition rate.